nuxeo-archives/nuxeo-web-mobile/README.md

 # Nuxeo Web Mobile - when WebEngine meet JQuery Mobile

-This addon provides a WebApp that expose Nuxeo with a dedicate for Mobile browser.
-All Mobile browser will automatically redirected to this application after you install it.
+This add-on provides a WebApp that expose Nuxeo with a dedicate view for Mobile browser.
+All Mobile browser will automatically redirected to this application after its deployment.
 This Application is in alpha version, Nuxeo will not garantee (at all) the API as we think to work on split the data and the UI restitution.
 You are welcome to test it and if you install it you will be no problem to move to the next version, but if you develop on the top of it you will be alone to move your code :D